larajax/docs/index.md

 }
 ```

-You read this flow in one pass.
-Form fires the action.
-Controller runs.
-Page updates.
-Simple and clear.
+You can follow the entire request cycle in one place.
+The form triggers the handler, the controller runs the logic, and the page updates with the response.

-## What Problem Are We Solving?
+## The Problem Larajax Solves

 Most Laravel applications end up splitting behavior across two separate layers: